 Should I use the estate agent’s recommended solicitor?

-When buying or selling a property, estate agents will usually recommend a conveyancing solicitor.
+When buying or selling a property, estate agents will often recommend a conveyancing solicitor.
 This may seem helpful but is there an ulterior motive?

 The right conveyancer can make all the difference

-Buying or selling a house is a huge financial commitment, which is why it is important to instruct a conveyancer that you think will complete your transaction as quickly and cost effectively as possible.
+Buying or selling a house is a huge financial commitment, which is why it is important to instruct a conveyancer that will complete your purchase or sale as quickly and cost-effectively as possible.

-The difference between a 'ploddy', unresponsive solicitor and a proactive and communicative one, could be the difference between a successful move and a your move falling through.
+The difference between a reactive and a proactive conveyancing solicitor could be the difference between a successful move and your move falling through.

-Surely the estate agent would recommend a good solicitor?
+Surely the estate agent would only recommend a good solicitor?

-Whether you are buying or selling a property, it is in the estate agent’s interest to get you to your completion date as quickly as possible.
-Until this happens, they don’t get paid.
+Whether you are buying or selling a property, it is in the estate agent’s interest to get the sale exchanged as quickly as possible.
+Until contracts exchange - the agent doesn’t get paid.

-If your solicitor is commercially dependent on the agent then the agent may be able to exert commercial pressure that conflicts with the buyer’s or seller’s interests.
+If your solicitor is commercially dependent on the agent, then the agent may be able to exert commercial pressure on the solicitor that conflicts with the buyer’s or seller’s interests.

 Advice for buyers

 Do not be pressured.
-Remember that the estate agent is legally bound to pass on all offers to the vendor from all buyers, and cannot freeze you out of the process.
+Remember that the estate agent is legally bound to pass on all offers to the vendor from all buyers.

 The Council for Licensed Conveyancers states categorically that: